Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 All in One SEO makes it really easy to display an HTML Sitemap on your site.

 Here we’ll show you how to display a sitemap on your site and control what content is included.
-The sections in this article are:

 To get started, go to Sitemaps in the All in One SEO menu and then click on the HTML Sitemap tab.